blcu-nlp/GEC-Reading-List/README.md

 *  Ge Tao, Wei Furu, Zhou Ming.
 2018.
 [Fluency Boost Learning and Inference for Neural Grammatical Error Correction](https://www.aclweb.org/anthology/P18-1097).
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 *  Bryant Christopher, Briscoe Ted.
 2018.
 [Language Model Based Grammatical Error Correction without Annotated Training Data](https://www.aclweb.org/anthology/W18-0529).
 In Proceedings of the Thirteenth Workshop on Innovative Use of NLP for Building Educational Applications.

+<h2 id="BEA"> BEA2019</h2>

+*  Roman Grundkiewicz, Marcin Junczys-Dowmunt, and Kenneth Heafield.
+2019.
+[Neural Grammatical Error Correction Systems with Unsupervised Pre-training on Synthetic Data](https://www.aclweb.org/anthology/W19-4427).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Yo Joong Choe, Jiyeon Ham, Kyubyong Park, and Yeoil Yoon.
+2019.
+[A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning](https://arxiv.org/pdf/1907.01256.pdf).
+In Proceedings of the
+14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Ruobing Li, Chuan Wang, Yefei Zha, Yonghong Yu, Shiman Guo, Qiang Wang, Yang Liu, and Hui Lin.
+2019.
+[The LAIX Systems in the BEA-2019 GEC Shared Task](https://www.aclweb.org/anthology/W19-4416).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Zheng Yuan, Felix Stahlberg, Marek Rei, Bill Byrne, and Helen Yannakoudakis.
+2019.
+[Neural and FST-based approaches to grammatical error correction](https://www.aclweb.org/anthology/W19-4424).In Proceedings of the 14th Workshop on Innovative
+Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Hiroki Asano, Tomoya Mizumoto, and Masato Mita.
+2019.
+[The AIP-Tohoku System at the BEA-2019 Shared Task](https://www.aclweb.org/anthology/W19-4418).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Jakub Naplava and Milan Straka.
+2019.
+[CUNI System for the Building Educational Applications 2019 Shared Task: Grammatical Error Correction](https://www.aclweb.org/anthology/W19-4419).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Liner Yang and Chencheng Wang.
+2019.
+[The BLCU System in the BEA 2019 Shared Task](https://www.aclweb.org/anthology/W19-4421).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Yoav Kantor, Yoav Katz, Leshem Choshen, Edo Cohen-Karlik, Naftali Liberman, Assaf Toledo, Amir Menczel, and Noam Slonim.
+2019.
+[Learning to combine Grammatical Error Corrections](https://arxiv.org/pdf/1906.03897.pdf).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.
+*  Masahiro Kaneko, Kengo Hotate, Satoru Katsumata, and Mamoru Komachi.
+2019.
+[TMU Transformer System Using BERT for Re-ranking at BEA 2019 Grammatical Error Correction on Restricted Track](https://www.aclweb.org/anthology/W19-4422).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics.